Jovita08/Experiment-3--Hidden-Markov-Model/README.md

 ## Result:

-Thus, the Hidden Markov Model to identify the sequence of Hidden states  is executed successfully
+Thus, the Hidden Markov Model to identify the sequence of Hidden states  is executed successfully.